 The smallest and perhaps the most tranquil island of Cape Verde.
 On the undiscovered island and volcanic Brava you will find the most authentic atmosphere of Cape Verde.
 You are meeting locals because of limited tourist activities.
-At this most green island of Cape Verde you can go hiking, enjoy the flora and fauna and relax.
+On this greenest island of Cape Verde you can enjoy a lovely hike, enjoy the flora & fauna and get in relax mode.

 Vila Nova Sintra

 Brava is an excellent hiking island.
-There are several routes that usually start and end in the main towns.
-Enjoy the green flora and fauna, fruit trees, the mountains and the authentic atmosphere.
-If you want some more hiking in the mountains the village of Nossa Senhora de Monte worthwhile to visit.
+The distances are short, but the height differences can be great.
+There are several routes that usually start and end in the main villages.
+It is advisable to bring a good hiking map, as there are many trails.
+During the hiking tours you can enjoy the green flora and fauna, the fruit trees, the mountains and the authentic atmosphere.
+If you want to walk a little higher in the mountains, the village of Nossa Senhora de Monte is worth a visit.